borting/borting.github.io/_posts/2022-05-16-80211az-passive-trigger-based-ranging.md

 RSTA shall use an AID or Ranging Session ID (RSID) to identify an associated or unassociated ISTA respectively.

-### Polling Phase
+Difference with TB ranging
+* Sounding phase
+	* RSTA shall transmit the Passive Sounding Ranging Trigger frame instead of the the Sounding Ranging Trigger frame.
+	* ISTA shall respond with an HE Ranging NDP instead of an HE TB Ranging NDP.
+* Reporting phase
+	* RSTA shall broadcast two frames, the Primary and Secondary RSTA Broadcast Passive TB Ranging Measurement Report frames containing measurement data and related information.

-RSTA should poll all the ISTAs assigned to that availability window
+RSTA should poll all ISTAs assigned to that availability window
-* typically contains a single poll
+* typically done in a single polling/sounding/reporting triplet.
-* multiple pills if the available bandwidth is insufficient to allow for the polling of all ISTAs assigned to the availability window
+* multiple polls if the available bandwidth is insufficient to allow for the polling of all ISTAs assigned to the availability window
 	* multiple polling/sounding/reporting triplets within a single TXOP
 	* multiple polling/sounding/reporting triplets in separate TXOPs

+### Polling Phase

 RSTA sends a Poll Ranging Trigger frame and allocates each RU in the TF Ranging poll to only one ISTA.
 Only ISTA addressed by a User Info field in a TF Ranging Poll frame can response to the TF Ranging Poll.
 If ISTA decide to participate in measurements in this availability window, the ISTA responds with a CTS-to-self in an S-MPDU within an HE TB PPDU in its designated RU allocation.

 RSTA shall set RA field to the broadcast address and the More TF subfield in the Common Info field to
 * 0: if there are no additional polling/sounding/reporting triplets in the same availability window